SanteonNL/orca/orchestrator/README.md

 ## Configuration
-This section describes how to configure the service.
+This section describes how to configure the orchestration service.

 ### Multi-tenancy
 ORCA is multi-tenant, which means it can handle multiple care organizations (tenants) in a single instance.